Ganesh-Kumatole/Learning-React/src/Notes/07_useState().md

 - **It's Mutable:** Unlike props, state is meant to be changed.
 - **It Triggers Re-renders:** This is the most important concept.
 When you update a component's state, React automatically re-renders that component and its children, ensuring the user interface always reflects the latest data.

-**Analogy:** Think of a component as a small whiteboard. **Props** are instructions written on the board by someone else that you cannot erase. **State** is what you write on the board yourself, which you can update and change whenever you need to.

 ---

 ### The `useState` Hook